Everything you need to know about travelling overland between Chengdu and Shangri-La (or vice-versa).

 The overland journey from Chengdu to Shangri-La takes one from the megacity of Chengdu to mountainous Tibetan region of Kham.
 It is one of the most spectacular routes that I have ever travelled, and gives a look into Tibetan life without the restrictions that come with the Tibetan Autonomous Region.

-Time required: You should budget at least a week to complete this route, but if you have longer you’ll be able to check out more side trips.
+You should budget at least a week to complete this route, but if you have longer you’ll be able to take more side trips and spend time taking in the amazing Tibetan culture.
 Be aware that delays in this region are frequent – an 8-hour bus ride can easily end up taking 15 hours.

 Historically Kangding was the gateway between China and Tibet, and it still kind of feels that way.
 Kangding is the largest city in Western Sichuan and is a great place to spend a few days.

 Getting to Kangding from Chengdu is pretty straightforward.
 Most buses depart from Xinnanmen Station

 and take 8 hours on a good day.

 Update: A new expressway has opened between Chengdu and Kangding, cutting the trip length in half.
 I haven’t taken the new road yet, but according to bus schedules, the journey should now take between 4 and 5 hours.

 Prices are ¥135.
 The views during this journey are incredible.
 You’ll gain over 2,000 meters in elevation as your bus makes its way through incredible valleys and over high passes.
 Get a window seat if you’re not afraid of heights!

 Be sure to check out the latest bus schedule from Chengdu to Kangding.

 Kangding is home to one of my favourite hostels in China.
 When you’re here, I highly recommend staying at the Zhilam Hostel.